Facts-and-Files/tp-api/README.md

 ### API-Token

-To access the API a valid token is required.
+To access the API routes a valid token is required.
 The token can be generated via

     $ ./d_artisan.sh make:token

 It will be stored in the `api_clients` table as hash.
-Currently the token can be applied by the client as as bearer token in the header `Authorization: Bearer <api_token>`
+The token can be applied by the client as as bearer token in the header `Authorization: Bearer <api_token>`

 ## Development